Find Schools

 Coordination: Adjusting actions in relation to others' actions.

 There were about 2,016,100 jobs for Personal Care Aide in 2016 (in the United States).
 New jobs are being produced at a rate of 38.6% which is above the national average.
 The Bureau of Labor Statistics predicts 777,700 new jobs for Personal Care Aide by 2026.
-The BLS estimates 414,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 414,300 job openings in this field each year.

 undefined